8-year-old mowing 50 lawns for free in Muskegon County

-MUSKEGON, Mich. — Kathy People's front yard is mowed, thanks to a post she saw on Facebook.
+MUSKEGON, Mich. — Kathy Peoples' front yard is mowed, thanks to a post she saw on Facebook.

 “It was cute.
 He had such a great demeanor about him,” Peoples said.